tekumara/notes/jj.md

 In general jj has fewer concepts than git.
 The core ones are:

 - [commit](https://jj-vcs.github.io/jj/latest/glossary/#commit).
 A snapshot of the files in the repository at a given point in time.
-- [change](https://jj-vcs.github.io/jj/latest/glossary/#change) - provides a stable identifier even as the change is amended or modified over time to point at a different commit.
+- [change](https://jj-vcs.github.io/jj/latest/glossary/#change) - a stable identifier that can is amended or modified over time to point at a different commits.
 A change identifier is a property of a commit.
+Conceptually, changes are like branches in that they provide a pointer to a logical groups of commits that evolve over time.
 - revision - synonymous with commit according to the glossary.
 Note that a revision CLI argument can be a commit id, change id, bookmark or symbol, see [revsets](https://jj-vcs.github.io/jj/latest/revsets/).
 - the [working copy](https://jj-vcs.github.io/jj/latest/working-copy/) contains the files you are currently working on.
 Any file changes are automatically committed at the beginning of most `jj` commands.